NVIDIA/cutlass/media/docs/implicit_gemm_convolution.md

 # CUTLASS Convolution Implementation

-The CUTLASS Implicit GEMM implementation makes several assumptions.
+To get the best performance, the following parameters are recommended.

 - All tensors are 128-bit aligned NHWC tensors
 - Channel count (C) is a multiple of 32 elements
 - Filter count (K) is a multiple of 32 elements

 This enables 128-bit vector memory acceses which lead to efficient CUDA kernels.
+Smaller alignment is supported even on tensor cores by setting AlignmentA and AlignmentB in conv::kernel::DefaultConv2dFprop, but the performance is lower than 128-bit aligned tesnors.

 # CUTLASS Device-level Convolution Operator